StarManTheGamer/poly-newdocs/docs/objects/types/Vector2.md

 ### Description

-Vector2 is a 2D vector with an x and y component.
+Vector2 is a 2D vector with an x and y component, commonly used with UI.

 ## Constructors